Shipeasy

 Adding an override

-In the dashboard: expand the gate, scroll to Overrides, add user IDs under Always on or Always off.
+In the dashboard: expand the feature flag, scroll to Overrides, add user IDs under Always on or Always off.

 What overrides bypass